Get organized

 Log on

-A study of families in East London revealed the myriad benefits to both older and younger generations of this kind of interaction, including giving you the chance to pass on family values and traditions and to teach practical skills.
-Learn the 50 habits to help you live longer, according to science.
+A 2007 U.K. study in the Journal of Early Childhood Research revealed multiple benefits to both older and younger generations who played together, including giving you the chance to pass on family values and traditions and to teach practical skills.
+(Plus?
+Playing is fun!)

 Don’t retire young